Ah, the enthusiasm of youth.

 “To be honest I thought they were the best team out there — from start to finish,” team coach Neil Houston from Port Moody said after.

-Along the way, Team Bilesky beat the two time defending champions Team Cotter twice in the preliminary rounds to help end their run.
+Along the way, Team Bilesky beat the two-time defending champion Jim Cotter twice in the preliminary rounds to help end their run.

 “It’s what I said earlier, right,” tournament chair Penny Shantz confirmed after the game, referring to an earlier prediction.
 “They were unstoppable.”